 The freight transport and trucking industries have seen tremendous growth in the last decades.
 This means we share the road with more and more semi-trailer trucks, also known as 18-wheelers.
 Unfortunately, this also increases our chances of being involved in an accident with one.

-At Stewart J. Guss, Attorney at Law, we work with clients across the United States to get them the help they deserve.
+At Stewart J. Guss, Injury Accident Lawyers, we work with clients across the United States to get them the help they deserve.
 While we are based in Houston, we serve our clients from multiple offices around the country.
 We also work with affiliate law firms in most states that share our values, focus, and proven dedication to excellence.

 No matter where you are, we may be able to help you, so call or contact us now.
 If you were in a large truck accident, we are open for free case evaluations 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE to submit your case for review.

 Since establishing our headquarters in Houston, Texas in 1999, our firm has grown to numerous locations across the country, including hubs in Dallas, New Orleans, Los Angeles, and Atlanta.
 Along the way, we’ve built a trusted network of partners throughout all 50 states who share our values and our commitment to excellence.